jdoleary/Spellmasons/TasksCurrent.md

 - Add obstacles to spell effect?
 So freeze can freeze lava?
 - What's to stop player from just bumming around to get extra cards?
   - Maybe only as long as there are enemies alive?
 Or set a hand max?
+  - Or just make sure the enemies are hard enough that killing time is dangerous, also since cards now reset between levels this may not be a problem

 ## Brad 2021.04.05